What Is First-Party Intent?

 What counts as first-party intent data?

 First-party intent includes any buying signal from your own channels: website visits, content downloads, email clicks, webinar attendance, demo requests, and product trial usage.
 Anything you can track on properties you control.
+This is a common area of focus for account-based marketing teams working to improve their approach to First-Party Intent.

 Why is first-party intent more reliable than third-party?

 You know exactly where the data originates and can validate it against your own systems.
 The signal is specific to your brand rather than a broad topic.
 Pricing page visits from a target account are a stronger signal than general category research.
+This is a common area of focus for account-based marketing teams working to improve their approach to First-Party Intent.

 How do you collect first-party intent data?

 Use account identification technology to deanonymize website visitors, marketing automation to track email and content engagement, and product analytics to capture trial or usage behavior.
 Integrate these data sources into your CRM or ABM platform.
+This is a common area of focus for account-based marketing teams working to improve their approach to First-Party Intent.